-However, keep in mind that these search engines generally won’t feature local scholarships; ones that might be offered through your religious community, your or your parent’s employer, or local civic clubs such as the Rotary Club or the Kiwanis.
+However, keep in mind that these search engines generally won’t feature local scholarships; ones that might be offered through your religious community, employer, or local civic clubs such as the Rotary Club or the Kiwanis.

 When searching for local scholarship opportunities, a good place to start would be your high school’s guidance office, or by contacting city agencies or businesses directly in order to find out about any local scholarship opportunities.

 Speak to the College

 Similarly, if you’ve already been accepted to a specific college, speak with a financial aid counselor about any scholarships they have to offer.

 This way, they can help you sort through all the available options, discern whether or not you’d qualify, and then apply when the time comes.
 After all, in-school scholarships are the most common type.

 Lastly, if you decide to attend a scholarship search seminar, remember that you hold all the cards (i.e. your money).